 The 2013 amendments to Rule 219 included a clarification that food ovens were exempt from requirements to obtain permits provided they were rated under 2,000,000 Btu/hr, were fired on natural gas, and where VOC emissions from yeast fermentation are less than one pound per day.
 A 2017 amendment modified this provision to be more general to include VOC emissions from all sources, including VOC emissions from the baking process in addition to VOC emissions from yeast fermentation.
 The exemptions provided in Rule 219 for this equipment category is contingent upon meeting the registration requirements in Rule 222.
 As previously mentioned, PAR 219 removes filing of a Rule 222 registration as a prerequisite for a Rule 219 exemption from permits but under existing Rule 222 and PAR 222, food ovens that meet the thresholds identified in PAR 219 clause (d)(2)(C)(iii) remain subject to a Rule 222 filing.
+A new exemption was added in subparagraph (d)(9)(O) of PAR 219 for small food ovens, fueled exclusively on natural gas, provided the ovens are not used to bake uncooked yeast-containing products.
+Equipment exempted under subparagraph (d)(9)(O) would not be subject to a Rule 222 filing.
 A clarification has been added to the staff report that eating establishments do not include facilities where food is prepared and packaged for subsequent sale, such as retail stores.

 Existing recordkeeping provisions in Rule 222 subparagraph (d)(1)(G) require facilities to maintain records sufficient to verify the description of the emission sources or equipment, data necessary to estimate output of emissions sources, and records used to demonstrate compliance with operating conditions.
 In the case for food ovens, records are required to verify that the process VOC emissions are below one pound per day.
 In response to stakeholder comments, PAR 222 subparagraph (d)(1)(G) recordkeeping provisions have been updated to indicate compliance with a daily emission limit for process VOC emissions for food ovens may be verified based on the calendar monthly emissions divided by 30.
 Additionally, the staff report clarifies that equipment with low process VOC emissions may choose to demonstrate compliance with the daily limit by calculating the maximum potential to emit assuming full operations, including 24 hours of operating hours and maximum loading/throughput.
 If the equipment's maximum potential to emit is below the daily limit, a daily operation log is not required but an annual record such as production and purchase record is needed to verify these parameters, and thus compliance.
 See Requirements [subdivision (d)] on page 3-4 of the staff report for a more detailed discussion.
+Rule 222 also does not apply to food ovens that are exempted from permit requirements pursuant to the new exemption in PAR 219, subparagraph (d)(9)(O).